Portslade Aldridge Community Academy

 Portslade Aldridge Community Academy opened in September 2011, replacing Portslade Community College.
 The Academy has a specialism in Science, working in partnership with the Royal Insitution.

-As a former pupil of the school, Rod Aldridge is delighted to be the lead sponsor, alongside Brighton and Hove City Council as co-sponsor, and the University of Sussex as Education Partner.
-When construction works are complete, the new Academy will accommodate 1,200 11-16 year olds, with a sixth form of 250.
+As a former pupil of the school, Sir Rod Aldridge is delighted to be the lead sponsor, alongside Brighton and Hove City Council as co-sponsor, and the University of Sussex as Education Partner.
+When the current construction works are complete, the new Academy will accommodate 1,200 11-16 year olds, with a sixth form of 250.

-Working on partnership with Brighton Aldridge Community Academy, The Sussex Cricket Board and Sussex County Cricket Club PACA has launched its first Aldridge Cricket Academy 6th Form Prospectus for male and female students looking to build a career in cricket whilst gaining academic qualifications.
+Working on partnership with Brighton Aldridge Community Academy, The Sussex Cricket Board and Sussex County Cricket Club PACA has launched its first Aldridge Cricket Academy 6th Form courses for male and female students looking to build a career in cricket whilst gaining academic qualifications.